Toronto Aura Lee

 The Toronto Aura Lee Hockey Club operated junior ice hockey and senior ice hockey teams in the Ontario Hockey Association (OHA) from 1916 to 1926.
 They played at Arena Gardens in Toronto.
 In January 1925, the trustees of the Aura Lee Athletic Club voted to turn their clubhouse and football grounds over to the University of Toronto.

 Junior team

 The Aura Lee juniors won the J. Ross Robertson Cup for the OHA junior championship in 1916, 1917, 1922, and 1925.

 In 1922, the Aura Lee juniors defeated the Iroquois Falls Papermakers for the Eastern title.
 The 1922 Memorial Cup was scheduled to be played at Shea's Amphitheatre in Winnipeg.
-The Canadian Amateur Hockey Association decided to save money, that Aura Lee play the Fort William War Veterans en route to Winnipeg.
+The Canadian Amateur Hockey Association decided to save money, by having Aura Lee play the Fort William War Veterans en route to Winnipeg.
 Aura Lee lost that game 5–3.
 In 1925, the Aura Lee juniors defeated the defending Memorial Cup champions Owen Sound Greys en route to returning to the Eastern Canadian championship.
 They were victorious versus the Quebec Sons of Ireland in that series, and earning a berth in the national championship for the 1925 Memorial Cup.
 The Aura Lee juniors were defeated in two games by the Regina Patricias.